-1. All Affordable Units shall be offered to tenants in accordance with Council-adopted eligibility preference criteria.
-All Very Low-Income Units, comprising a portion of the Affordable Units authorized and provided for by BMC Section 23.328, must be offered to tenants receiving assistance under the Section 8 Program (42 U.S.C.
+- 1. All Affordable Units shall be offered to tenants in accordance with Council-adopted eligibility preference criteria.
+All Very Low-Income Units, comprising a portion of the Affordable Units authorized and provided for by BMC Chapter 23.328, must be offered to tenants receiving assistance under the Section 8 Program (42 U.S.C.
 Section 1437f) or the Shelter Plus Care Program (42 U.S.C.
 Section 11403 et. seq.) before being marketed to other income-eligible households.
 The allocations shall be divided equally between the Section 8 Program (50%) and the Shelter Plus Care Program (50%).
-The majority of the Very Low-Income units shall be designated for the Shelter Plus Care Program when there is an uneven number of units.

-- 2. The initial In-Lieu Fee authorized and provided for by BMC Section 23.328 shall be \$45 per square foot of the Gross Floor Area (BMC 23.106.030) for the residential portion of the Housing Development Project, as defined in BMC Section 23.328.020 and shall be automatically increased biennially based on changes to the California Construction Cost Index unless otherwise provided for by BMC Section 23.328 or by this Resolution. - 3.
-Housing Development Projects subject to BMC Section 23.328 may provide less than the required number of Affordable Units in the Housing Development Project and pay a proportionately reduced In-Lieu Fee, calculated as follows: the fee per square foot multiplied by the total Gross Floor Area (BMC 23.106.030) of the residential portion of the Housing Development Project, multiplied by the percentage of the applicable requirement remaining after accounting for any on-site Affordable Units provided.
+The majority of the Very Low-Income units shall be designated for the Shelter Plus Care Program when there is an uneven number of units. - 2.
+The initial In-Lieu Fee authorized and provided for by BMC Chapter 23.328 shall be \$56.25 per square foot of the Residential Unit Floor Area) of a Housing Development Project (as defined in BMC Chapter 23.328) and shall be automatically increased biennially based on changes to the California Construction Cost Index unless otherwise provided for by BMC Chapter 23.328 or by this Resolution. - 3.
+Housing Development Projects subject to BMC Chapter 23.328 may provide less than the required number of Affordable Units in the Housing Development Project and pay a proportionately reduced In-Lieu Fee, calculated as follows: the fee per square foot multiplied by the total Residential Unit Floor Area of a Housing Development Project, multiplied by the percentage of the applicable requirement remaining after accounting for any on-site Affordable Units provided.
 Projects that provide no on-site Affordable Units will have an applicable requirement multiplier of one. - 4.
-Continue to delay the In-Lieu Fee on smaller projects but utilize square footage instead of unit numbers in studying likely impacts.
-3,000 For Housing Development Projects of less than 12,000 square feet of applicable Gross Floor Area (pursuant BMC 23.328.030(B)) is roughly equivalent to four residential units., the In-Lieu Fee shall be calculated as follows:
+Continue to delay the applicability to smaller projects but utilize square footage instead of unit numbers in studying likely impacts.
+3,000 square feet of Residential Unit Floor Area is roughly equivalent to four residential units.
+For Housing Development Projects of less than 12,000 square feet of Residential Unit Floor Area, the In-Lieu Fee shall be calculated as follows: